matrix-profile-foundation/tsmp/cran-comments.md

 ## Known Issues (a.k.a NOTES)

+* Found the following (possibly) invalid file URI:
+  URI: .github/CODE_OF_CONDUCT.md
+  From: README.md
+  * This is ok.

 * GNU make is a SystemRequirements.
   * Requirement of package RcppParallel.
 I haven't find a workaround to solve this NOTE.